-Figs. 2.10 : Palmelloid thallus of Palmella sp.
+Figs. 3.10 : Palmelloid thallus of Palmella sp.

 f) Dendroid forms: In Prasinocladus, Ecbalocystis etc. this type of thallus organization is observed.
 The plant body appears like a microscopic tree.
-[Fig 2.11]
+[Fig 3.11]

-Fig. 2.11 : Thallus of Prosinocladus marinus
+Fig. 3.11 : Thallus of Prosinocladus marinus

-Fig. 2.12 : Thallus of Cladophora
+Fig. 3.12 : Thallus of Cladophora

 g) Filamentous forms: This is very common form of thallus organization.
 The vegetative cells are arranged in row to form a trichome.
 The trichome is covered by a mucilaginous sheath to produce the filament.
-Morphologically the filamentous thallus organization is of different types such as : i) Unbranched filament : The cells in this type of filament divides in a single plane, e.g. Ulothrix , Oedogonium etc. ii) Branched filament : When the cells of the individual filament divides in more than one plane it gives rise to a branched filamentous organization, e.g. Cladophora, Pithophora etc. [Fig. 2.12] iii) Heterotrichous filament: In this filamentous thallus organization, the plant body is differentiated into two systems such as prostrate or horizontal system and an aerial, erect or upright system.
+Morphologically the filamentous thallus organization is of different types such as : i) Unbranched filament : The cells in this type of filament divides in a single plane, e.g. Ulothrix , Oedogonium etc. ii) Branched filament : When the cells of the individual filament divides in more than one plane it gives rise to a branched filamentous organization, e.g. Cladophora, Pithophora etc. [Fig. 3.12] iii) Heterotrichous filament: In this filamentous thallus organization, the plant body is differentiated into two systems such as prostrate or horizontal system and an aerial, erect or upright system.
 The erect system is also called primary projecting system.
-It is the characteristic features of the order Chaetophorales of Chlorophyceae (e.g. Draparnaldia, Stigeoclonium, Draparnaldiopsis etc.). .[Figs. 2.13]
+It is the characteristic features of the order Chaetophorales of Chlorophyceae (e.g. Draparnaldia, Stigeoclonium, Draparnaldiopsis etc.).
+[Figs. 3.13]

-Figs. 2.13 : Unbranched filaments in different members of chlorophyceal (a-c).
+Figs. 3.13 : Unbranched filaments in different members of chlorophyceal (a-c).
 Heterotrichous thallus of Stizeoclonium (d).

-- h) Siphonous forms: This type of thallus organization characterized by the presence of a central siphon like vacuole.
-The thallus enlarges without any septum and because of having many nuclei it is called coenocytes (e.g. Botrydium, Vaucheria, Valonia etc.).
-[Fig. 2.14] - i) Uniaxial forms: It is a pseudoparnchymatous thallus organization in which the plant body has a central main axis from which other side branches are produced.
-According to Fritsch (1935), there is present a "close juxtaposition of the branch system of a single main axial thread" which forms the thallus (e.g. Batrachospermum).
-[Figs. 2.15]
+Siphonous forms: This h) type of thallus organization characterized by the presence of a central siphon like vacuole.
+The thallus enlarges without any septum and because of having many nuclei called it is coenocytes (e.g. Botrydium, Vaucheria, Valonia etc.).
+[Fig. 3.14]

-Fig. 2.14 : Morphogy of the thallus of Vaucheria
+Fig. 3.14 : Morphogy of the thallus of Vaucheria